 “They must first fill out a form to request an absentee ballot, and once they get the absentee ballot, it must be signed by a witness,” Shoemake said.
 “To return it, voters may mail the absentee ballot before Nov.
-3 to the county board of elections.
-Voters can also mail in an absentee ballot to an early voting site.”
+3 to the county board of elections.”

 Aaron Clark is a UNC student studying political science and philosophy.
 He originally was registered to vote in his home county but decided to change his voter registration when he moved to UNC.

 “I actually registered to vote originally in my hometown when I was 17, but once I moved to Chapel Hill I re-registered so I could vote here instead of having to drive two plus hours home,” Clark said.
 “It was super simple, all I did was fill out the PDF form and mailed it to Orange County’s Board of Elections.”

 Janegrace Lowther is a UNC student from South Carolina.
 She said registering to vote on campus was easy and allowed her to participate in the primaries.

 “It was really easy, but I did have to revoke my South Carolina voter registration in the process,” Lowther said.

 However, Lowther said if she wanted to register to vote in South Carolina, she would just have to re-register with that state's board of elections.

 Shoemake said it is important for everyone to participate in elections, especially local elections.
 She also urges students to look up where they are registered to vote to make sure it is up to date.

 “During the primaries, I talked to a lot of students who did not realize they were still registered to vote at their home address, and were unable to vote in the primaries because of making this realization too late,” she said.
 “I encourage all students to look up their voter registration using the voter look-up tool on the N.C.
 State Board of Elections website and check to see if and where they are registered.”